TheQwikFix is a real estate inspection and repair management solution for homebuyers and homesellers.

 What you should know

 I’m all in on anything that removes friction from the deal, a lot of which is caused by the inspection.
 This is not the inspector’s problem.
-The problem is the general reaction to what she or he finds.
+The problem is the general reaction to what they find.
 Outside of serious detriments to a property, the majority of problems uncovered are minor, yet they end up becoming another reason to worry.

 TheQwikFix gives sellers the ability to quickly respond to the most needed repairs and buyers the chance to consider what’s really important for them to have ready before move-in.
 (Stop asking sellers to fund your updates.)